LTUC/amman-dotnet-401d2/Curriculum/Class30/Resources/Hashtables.md

 Let's dive a bit deeper into HOW the key/values are stored in the array.

 Each index of the array can hold many types of values.
 The trick is how the values are stored in comparison to efficiency.
 Each Index of the array contain "buckets".
 Each of these "buckets" holds one key/value pair combination.
-Buckets can be represented as either a linked list or a tree.
-Each holding it's own advantages in efficiency.
 When there is no entry in a specific bucket, the buckets (each index of the array) all start `null`.
 The hash table starts each bucket empty and overwrites their value once a key generates a hashCode that corresponds with an index.